Relayer: Background

-In April 1974, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White wrapped their 1973–1974 tour in support of their previous album, Tales from Topographic Oceans (1973).
-The album had been a success for the band, reaching number one in the UK for two weeks, and became the first to be certified gold by the British Phonographic Industry based solely on pre-orders.
-Despite the success, Wakeman informed the band of his decision to leave midway into the tour, following his disagreements and frustration with the direction the band had taken with the album.
-His exit was made public on 8 June, and he resumed his already successful solo career.
+In April 1974, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White concluded their five-month transatlantic tour in support of their previous album, Tales from Topographic Oceans (1973).
+The album had been a commercial success, reaching number one in the UK for two weeks and becoming the first to be certified gold by the British Phonographic Industry based solely on pre-orders.
+Despite this success, Wakeman grew increasingly frustrated with the musical direction of the double album and, following the final tour dates in May 1974, informed the band of his decision to leave.
+His exit was made public on 8 June 1974, coinciding with the instant commercial success of his second solo album, Journey to the Centre of the Earth, which had recently topped the UK charts.

+Patrick Moraz joined Yes in August 1974, replacing Rick Wakeman just before the recording sessions for Relayer.
+His background in jazz fusion influenced the album's complex arrangements.

 Reduced to a four-piece, Yes retreated to Farmyard Studios, a rehearsal and recording facility owned by drummer Trevor Morais in Little Chalfont, Buckinghamshire, and worked on new songs.
 After some material had been arranged, auditions for a new keyboardist began and around eight players were invited, including Jean Roussel, Eddie Jobson, Nick Glennie-Smith, and Greek musician and composer Vangelis.
 Others were flown in from the US and Germany.
 Anderson was a fan of Vangelis and visited his Paris flat several months earlier when Yes were in town performing Tales from Topographic Oceans.
 Vangelis agreed to an audition and shipped his keyboards to the rehearsal studio, but the group discovered he was non-committal about the role and too strong a personality for a group.
 Atlantic Records vice president Phil Carson added that his fear of flying caused further complications, and a subsequent rejection from the Musicians Union ended the possibility of Vangelis joining the band.
 Melody Maker reporter Chris Welch suggested that the band try Patrick Moraz, a Swiss musician and film composer with a background in jazz and classical music, and a member of the progressive and jazz fusion trio Refugee.
 Within a week Moraz accepted an invitation from Brian Lane, the band's manager, to an audition.
 Moraz was a fan of the band and had met the original line-up in Switzerland in 1969.